griemide/ArduinoYun/VRCmonitor/Readme.md

 ```

 I.e. script /usr/bin/Vrc will be called every 5 minutes.
 It dependen on the amoung of traffic for the associated web service used how often the script should be called.
 For initial evaluation a 5 minutes period is choosen. later on an update period of one hour is more likely.

+The Arduino Yun web interface LuCI is more convenient to set, update, activate or monitor the cron daemon.
+Use:
+> System - Scheduled Task to set or update a secific cronjob
+> System - Startup to restart cron daemon
+> Status - System Log to check successfull restart of cron daemon (Arduino cron.info crond)

 ##Linux script